dhiraj2130/SendEmailApplication/README.md

 # SendEmailApplication

-to start the application : npm start to test the application : npm test
+to start the application :
+ change to root directory of server where package.json is and npm start to test the application : npm test

 The application is initialised with